Bylaws of the Federal Reserve Bank of St. Louis

 Indemnification in a Covered Matter by the Bank under this Article is conditioned on the following:

-1. A person must give the Bank prompt written notice of the Covered Matter.
-Written notice shall be given to the Bank's General Counsel, who shall forward a copy of the written notice to the Bank's Secretary.
+1. A Person must give the Bank prompt written notice of the Covered Matter.
+Written notice shall be given to the Bank’s General Counsel, who shall forward a copy of the written notice to the Bank’s Secretary.

-2. A Person requesting indemnification must cooperate with the Bank and provide or cause to be provided to the Bank such information about the status of the Covered Matter, including costs or expenses incurred therewith, as the Bank may request from time to time.
+2. A Person requesting indemnification must cooperate with the Bank and provide or cause to be provided to the Bank such information about the status of the Covered Matter, including costs or expenses incurred therewith, as the Bank may reasonably request from time to time.

-A failure to comply with subsection shall not affect the Person's rights under this Article as long as the Bank has not been prejudiced by such failure.
+A failure to comply with subsection a shall not affect the Person’s rights under this Article if the Bank has not been significantly prejudiced by such failure.

 Section 6.
 Advancing Expenses.